icecube/pisa/INSTALL.md

 conda activate NAME_OF_YOUR_PISA_ENV
 ```

 4. Clone the PISA repository from github (https://github.com/icecube/pisa.git).
 You can also create your own fork first.
+For more information on how to obtain the pisa source code see [obtain-pisa-sourcecode](https://github.com/icecube/pisa/blob/master/INSTALL.md#obtain-pisa-sourcecode)

-In your terminal, define a directory for PISA sourcecode to live in.
+Define a directory for PISA sourcecode to live in.
 ```bash
 export PISA="PATH_WHERE_PISA_SHOULD_LIVE/pisa
 ```
-Add this line to your ~/.bashrc file so you can refer to the `$PISA` variable without doing this everytime.
+Add this line to your `~/.bashrc` file so you can refer to the `$PISA` variable without doing this everytime.
 PATH_WHERE_PISA_SHOULD_LIVE could for example be the same as PATH_TO_ANACONDA.

 The clone the source code